zce/caz/README.md

 #### template

 - Type: `string`
-- Details: template name
+- Details: template name, it can also be a template folder path

 #### project

 - Type: `string`
-- Details: project name
+- Details: project name, it can also be a project folder path
 - Default: `'.'`

 #### options